 Similar to the experience of emerging from the cave in Plato’s allegory, delving into a conspiracy theory is not merely a transfer of knowledge, but a transformative experience.
 It involves a world being shattered and a new one being constructed in its place.
 This process signifies a profound shift in perception and understanding, where previously accepted realities are dismantled and replaced with an entirely different framework of belief and interpretation.

-Escaping the Matrix?
+Escaping the Simulation?

 The incorporation of expressions like ‘escaping the matrix’ and ‘being red-pilled’ into the vocabulary of conspiracy theory groups as metaphorical language is unsurprising.
 These terms, which originated from The Matrix, are used metaphorically to describe the experience of awakening to a hidden or suppressed truth.
 This desire might increase with the suspicion that there is none.
 Specifically, ‘escaping the matrix’ denotes the recognition and liberation from a controlling system or an illusionary world, while ‘being red-pilled’ represents a moment of profound revelation or enlightenment, often regarding societal structures or purported conspiracies.
 These metaphors have gained traction within certain groups as a way to express their beliefs in uncovering what they perceive as hidden truths within society.
 They believe to be the philosophers of our age, teaching us how real man behave and how ‘the system’ keeps them weak and small.